eclipse-tractusx/tractus-x-umbrella/docs/user/guides/data-exchange/consume-data.md

 # Consume Data
+In order to be able to consume data, it is necessary to have previously [provided](./provide-data.md).
 > Variables enclosed in {{ }} mean that they are whose content has been obtained from the answers of previous calls.

 ## 1. Query Catalog